 Failure to Report Investigations by the Florida Department of Health

-For nurses, the investigations begins with a letter comes from an Investigation Specialist with the Consumer Service Unit of the Division of Medical Quality Assurance of the Florida Department of Health.
+The disciplinary action for nurses often begins with a letter from an Investigation Specialist with the Consumer Service Unit of the Division of Medical Quality Assurance of the Florida Department of Health.

-The letter might explain that the Consumer Services Unit received a complaint and determine that you may have violated the practice act regulating your profession.
+The letter might explain that the Consumer Services Unit received a complaint and determined that the nurse might have violated the practice act regulating the nursing profession.
 For this reason, the letter explains that an investigation has been opened.

-The letter will request that you send a written response within 20 days of receipt of the letter.
-You must include the complaint number on any correspondence.
+The letter will request that the nurse send a written response within 20 days of receipt of the letter.
+The nurse must include the complaint number in any correspondence.

 The letter often includes a DOH-Form 200 for a DOH-Form 300.
 A memorandum might explain that a “print hit” indicated that the subject has an arrest record or a confidential case summary.